jallanxjallan/onemanairforce/adaptation/scenes/spoor_has_no_clue.md

 date: 05 October 1948
 name: Spoor has no clue
 status: synopsis
-synopsis: '''General Spoor claims ignorance of the fate of RI-002 and grows visibly annoyed when the reporter, Jan Boon, presses him.'''
 title: Spoor has no clue

 ---
 Jan Boon, a reporter from the Bataviaasch Nieuwsblad newspaper, accosts General Spoor in the hallway and badgers him for information of the fate of RI-002.
 Spoor claims ignorance, and grows visibly annoyed